Resilience and Opportunity: Janet’s journey through the BESIP Bridging Program

 & diverse Canada

-Thank you for your patience as we continue to respond to a cybersecurity incident affecting our communication systems.
+Thank you for your patience as we worked through the cybersecurity incident affecting our communication systems.

-We are happy to share an important update — we are now able to send outgoing emails.
-Going forward, you will receive our emails from our new domain, @mnlc.ca, in addition to our temporary Gmail addresses.
+We are happy to share an important update — we now have new MNLC emails set up from our new domain, @mnlc.ca.
 Please watch for us in your inbox.

-Or drop in to our Keele location (2737 Keele St, units 9, 111, 112, North York) or Finch location (1122 Finch Ave West, Unit 1, North York) during office hours:
+Our office hours remain the same: You can drop in at our Keele location (2737 Keele St, units 9, 111, 112, North York) or Finch location (1122 Finch Ave West, Unit 1, North York):

 • Settlement staff are available onsite at 2737 Keele St Units 111 & 112 from 9:00 AM to 3:00 PM Monday to Fridays to answer questions and provide guidance.
 Wi-fi is now available.

-• Community Health Services are available at 1122 Finch W Unit 1 on Tuesday, Wednesday, and Thursday from 9:30 am to 3:00 pm.
+• Community Health Services are available at 1122 Finch W Unit 1 on Wednesdays from 9:30 am to 3:00 pm.
 The HAP clinic is closed for the summer but our Health Navigator can provide guidance in accessing health services.

 • LINC classes are closed for the summer.
 Registration will begin in August for the fall semester.